32xnabin/live_bus_departure_demo/README.md

 # frontend :ReactJs

 consumes the apis from backend and shows a simple bus departure bord like in the gif above

+# Native Android App

+consumes the api using volley library
+AutoComplete implemented as well